NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 Technical co-operation with big players outside of Japan is also impossible to realize because of the perpetual fear of bringing them into the protected Japanese domestic market, and for this reason NIHON KOHDEN products cannot be compared to other manufacturers in the market which are more co-operative with system integrations.

-When under siege, the company will hold on to the domestic market at the expense of the export market, wasting years of efforts by individuals in foreign markets
+When under siege, the company will hold on to the domestic market at the expense of the export market, wasting years of efforts by individuals in foreign markets.

 (III)